violetsyeh/Hangman/README.md

 ```

 You can now navigate to 'localhost:5000/' to access Hangman.

+## <a name="version"></a>Version 2.0
+* Leaderboard to display top scores
+* Cache API results to only make one API request
+* Cache secret words the user has already solved before

 ## <a name="aboutme"></a>About Me
 Violet Yeh is a Software Engineer in the Bay Area.